The Legend of Zelda: A Link to the Past

 As for an explanation of how it was accidentally disabled, it turns out that the palette that was supposed to be manipulated to achieve the fadeout was not correctly invoked.
 Instead, a neighboring palette was selected for fading.
 Regrettably, there were no graphics visible in that scene that also used the palette being faded.
-Thus, this bug understandably slipped through play-testing due to a lack of obvious side effects, visual or otherwise.
-This bug is known to be present in all SNES releases of the game.
-Interestingly, the shell's fade effect was restored when the game was ported to the Game Boy Advance.
+Thus, this bug understandably slipped through playtesting due to a lack of obvious side effects, visual or otherwise.
+This bug is known to be present in all Super Famicom and SNES releases of the game, with the shell's fade effect restored in the GBA port.

-While this pink blob does appear in the game, he never changes from his standard, happy expression.
+While the bully's friend does appear in the game, he never changes from his standard, happy expression.
 These graphics can only be found in the Japanese version.

 This NPC appears alongside the graphics for "The End", which would imply that he was originally meant to appear in the ending sequence somewhere.
 It's possible he was a Kakariko villager, or potentially a Dark World resident who had returned to normal.
 He appears to be jumping, which would make sense if he was celebrating in the ending.